 Collegian: Our own student newspaper.
 The Collegian is open to all writers and journalists.
 The newspaper is associated with a practicum course offered each semester.
 The Collegian office is located in the SCC.

 Drama Club: The Drama Club is always looking for actors, set and costume designers, technicians, and crewmembers.
 A fall children's play is produced for area elementary schools and a spring adult drama is produced and staged here on campus.

 Intramurals and Athletics: The athletic department organizes an array of seasonal intramural sports including touch football, basketball, volleyball, and softball.

-Lion Ambassadors: This student group has exceptional students who have demonstrated academic success and who have participated in student activities.
+Lion Ambassadors: This student organization has exceptional members who have demonstrated academic success and who have participated in student activities.
 The Lion Ambassadors serve as tour guides, assist the Admissions Office during campus open houses, and are involved in community service work for charities in the McKeesport area.
 One lucky lion wears the Nittany Lion mascot suit at sporting events and other PSUGA functions.

 Adviser: Admissions, email@example.com

 Psychology Club: This club's formal name is the Psychological Association of Penn State Greater Allegheny.
 It has become an active force in establishing community relationships and serving local agencies with their volunteer efforts.